-The MGF has been with us for over 25 years – and prices are on the rise.
-Here’s how to secure a good one
+The MGF is still a bargain modern-classic sports car but prices are on the rise.
+Here’s how to secure a great example

 The idea of a new MG sports car had been floating around design studios and management desks for more than a decade before the MGF actually came out in 1995.
 While the MG EX-E and MG F-16 concept cars had given the public suggestions but no promises, Mazda swept in and got in first with the MX-5.

 Finally, Rover Group could give an emphatic, if somewhat late, green light to the MG roadster as a production model.
 Following the F-16 concept rather closely, it kept the general profile, including provision for a mid-mounted engine, but the nose was changed to something more evocative of the MGB.